julesjazz/grapefruitlab/content/print/pity-fear.md

 **Josie _[sings]_:**
 ```
-I was classified since I was young
+We’ve been classified since we were young
-Intellectual, Guitarist, artist, & son
+Guitarist, artist, intellectual, son
-And those silos all seem so goddamn binary
+And all those piles seem so binary
-Was punk trying to expose or cement that divide to me?
+When all my heroes were cementing that divide in me

-Cause ‘bad is always bad’ and ‘good is always good’
+Cause bad is always bad and good is always good
 And caricatures of both are found in your neighborhood
 Nuance is hard in screamed out rhyming stanzas
-And very few expansive narrative extravaganzas
+with few expansive narrative extravaganzas

 But what life actually turn out that way
 People telling me who I am and what I outta say
-And what I’ll like and what I’ll hate, no land between the coasts
+And what I’ll like and what I’ll hate, no land bet-ween the coasts
 Branded for life in column A, Column B is full of ghosts

 Did evil somehow lead the good astray